Annual SDOT Microsurfacing Project

 The Microsurfacing Process

 As shown in this short video, as the microsurfacing equipment moves along the street, the mixture is fed into a spreader box.
 The material is spread across the full width of a traffic lane and then smoothed by a squeegee.
 The equipment also feathers the edges for a smooth transition.
 All this happens in one step.
+Here’s a very short video showing microsurfacing on a Seattle street in 2013.

-Wait Two Hours to Use the Street
+Wait to Use the Street

 No Driveway Access

-Garbage, Yard Waste and Recycling Collection on Wednesday 7am – 8am
+Garbage, Yard Waste and Recycling Collection

 On the day of the work, adjacent blocks may have more cars parked on the street and residents may need to navigate around the closed streets.